-- Bag when fruit is 1⁄2 to 1 inch in diameter, four to six weeks after bloom.
+- Bag when fruit is 1/2 to 1 inch in diameter, 4 to 6 weeks after bloom.

 - Cut a 2-inch slit in the bottom of a standard lunch bag, thin fruit to one per cluster, slip the fruit through the slit, and staple the bag shut.